-map-query output-type-spec function query-expression &key database result-types => output-type-spec A sequence type specifier or nil. function A function designator. function must take as many arguments as are attributes in the result set returned by executing the SQL query-expression . query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as func-tion takes arguments. database A database object.
-This will default to the value of default-database. result-types A field type specifier.
+map-query output-type-spec function query-expression &key database types => result output-type-spec A sequence type specifier or nil.

+function A function designator. function must take as many arguments as are attributes in the result set returned by executing the SQL query-expression.

+query-expression An sql expression that represents an SQL query which is expected to return a tion takes arguments.

+(possibly empty) result set, where each tuple has as many attributes as funcdatabase A database object.
+This will default to the value of default-database.

+types A field type specififier.
 The default is NIL.
-See query for the semantics of this argument. result If output-type-spec is a type specifier other than nil, then a sequence of the type it denotes.
+See query for the semantics of this argument.

+result If output-type-spec is a type specifier other than nil, then a sequence of the type it denotes.
 Otherwise nil is returned.